Let Us Help: 1 (855) CREW-123

 Share

-Surging demand for data centers has created a new opportunity for industrial developers with access to power infrastructure.
-David Ebrahimzadeh, President and Founder of Corniche Capital, says the most attractive strategy isn’t to build and lease to hyperscalers, but to sell powered land outright.
+Surging demand for data centers has created a new opportunity for industrial developers with access to what the market calls powered land — sites with large, immediately accessible electrical capacity that data center operators can’t easily find elsewhere.
+David Ebrahimzadeh, President and Founder of Corniche Capital, says the most attractive strategy isn’t to build and lease to hyperscalers, but to sell these sites outright.
 He argues that this approach offers a better risk-adjusted return than competing in the complex, volatile data center leasing market.

 Ebrahimzadeh describes his entry into the data center sector as unplanned.
 After acquiring industrial properties in Belen, New Mexico, and controlling a 2,000-acre site in South Carolina, both with substantial power capacity, he realized that selling these sites to data center operators could be more lucrative than developing them himself.
 “I’m looking at those situations more from wanting to sell the powered land rather than JV build or lease to the hyperscalers,” he explains.